ScaleDynamics/vanilla-webpack-template/README.md

 npm run dev
 ```

 Note that when running this command, you have to select a project.
 On the ScaleDynamics platform, a project identifies an application or a microservice.
 If you are logged, select an existing project or create a new one.
-Else, you can use the platform anonymously.
+You can also use the platform anonymously by selecting the `anonymous` project.
 For more details on projects, see the [documentation](https://docs.scaledynamics.com).

 #### Deploy with ScaleDynamics